 1. Introduction

-The Pandas API surprises me with a new feature or method almost every day, and I have yet again discovered an interesting piece of functionality.
+The Pandas API surprises me with a new feature or method almost every day, and I have yet again discovered an interesting feature.

-It turns out to be quite useful in some situations.
+It turns out to be useful in some situations.

 Using .transform()